yiisoft/yii2/docs/guide/basics.md

 Object Configuration
 --------------------

-The [[Object]] class introduces a uniform way of configuring objects.
-Any descendant class of [[Object]] should declare its constructor (if needed) in the following way so that it can be properly configured:
+The [Object](../api/base/Object.md) class introduces a uniform way of configuring objects.
+Any descendant class of [Component](../api/base/Component.md) should declare its constructor (if needed) in the following way so that it can be properly configured:

 ```php